 - Recreational Sports

-There are two sides to any fixed odds bet, back and lay.
-Sports arbitrage bets come as back / back bets or back / lay bets.
+- Getting an Edge in Sports Betting: Contrarian Sports InvestingAny fixed-odds bet has two sides: back and lay.
+Sports arbitrage bets are either back / back bets or back / lay bets.

 Let’s have a look at how these sports arbitrage bets might look.